 Event: Presentation of a short scene.
 Before the presentation the candidate will provide the respondents with a prepared written statement that reflects their analysis of the scene.
-The scene will include bona fide student actors, and will be rehearsed at the home institution, or cast at the regional festival for presentation in a preliminary round at the regional festival.
+The scene will include bona fide student actors, and may be rehearsed at the home institution, or cast at the regional festival for presentation in a preliminary round.
 If more than one director participates from the same institution, the directors are discouraged from sharing actors for their projects and the directors are prohibited from acting in each other’s scenes.
 Check with your regional coordinator for information about the specific event at your festival.

 Issues of logistics and technical needs will be left to the discretion of the Regional leadership.